jnoh2/cryosparc-install/README.md

 > Key = partition_requested | Value = cobarnes

 And you're done!
 Test out the functionality of the installation by processing with some small sample batch.

+## Step 6 : Submit Jobs
+For a given job, create and configure your job as needed.
+When you click "Queue Job" and you're given the option to modify the category "Queue to Lane"
+> Select "barnes-sherlock (cluster)"
+> Select the number of gpus and amount of time you will need
+> Click "Queue"

 Some things that haven't been written in yet: adding additional partitions/nodes, installations for using 3DFlex